henrik-dahl-pinholt/VEPI_Yang_et_al_2026/README.md

     - VEPI module for doing Variational Inference on MS2 data.
 - TwoLocusGPR
     - VEPI module for doing Gaussian Process Regression on two-locus tracking data.
+## Note on plots
+You may find that plots do not look as formatted in the paper.
+This is because the pdfs were formatted in Affinity Designer before being included in the figure.
+We stress that the information in the output figures here is equal to that in the paper.

 ## Correlation function fitting
 ### Fig. S21